Technologies for different teaching contexts

 Screencasts – Microsoft PowerPoint (recommended)

-- How to make screencasts and convert your lecture materials into short videos.
+- Pedagogical guidance for using screencasts to convert lecture materials into short videos.

 - Other freely available tools on Windows and Mac can be used.
 Choose a screencast tool.

-- Use Microsoft Stream to store, organise and play videos you’ve made for students.
+- Use YuJa to store, organise and play videos you’ve made for students.

 Online Reading List – Talis Aspire